-So you are thinking about visiting Las Vegas in January?
-Football fans love watching the playoffs at the sportsbooks and the huge crowds have not yet decided to return to the Las Vegas strip.
-You’ll need to find the right Las Vegas hotel for you, so you might consider one with a heated pool just in case you want to work on your winter tan.
+So you're thinking about visiting Las Vegas in January?
+Football fans love watching the NFL playoffs at the sportsbooks and the vast crowds haven't yet flooded back into the Las Vegas strip, so you're right: January is a pretty good time to go, after all.
+You’ll need to find the right Las Vegas hotel for you, so you might consider one with a heated pool just in case you want to work on that winter tan.

 Come January, winter menus are still in full swing at Las Vegas restaurants, so prepare yourself for heartier meals.
 This wintry month is also an excellent time to head up to Mt.
 Charleston or take a cool hike in Red Rock Canyon, which is hardly tolerable at any other time of year.
 Bring a sweater—even daytime temperatures can be chilly—and definitely don't forget those party shoes because January in Las Vegas is still as rowdy as you would expect it to be.

 January is Las Vegas' coldest month, but even winter in this desert oasis is mild compared to much of the rest of the country.

 - Average high: 58 degrees Fahrenheit (14 degrees Celsius)

 - Average low: 34 degrees Fahrenheit (1 degree Celsius)

 Precipitation of any kind is rare.
 On average, there's just a 13 percent chance of rain throughout January and the city typically sees only three rainy days, totaling about half an inch.
 That is to say, you can still expect lots of sunshine in Vegas even in January.
 The median cloud coverage is zero percent.

 It may be chilly, so pack a jacket and long pants for those rare days, but this is still Vegas, which means plenty of bright sunny days with comfortable temperatures.
 Definitely don't leave out the shorts, t-shirts, and swimwear.

 January Events in Las Vegas